vic317yeh/jSlider/README.md

 ##How to use?
-jSlider is a extremely simple tool for photo display.
+jSlider is an extremely simple tool for photo display.

 After linking jQuery, bootstrap, jSlider.css and jSlider.js, all you need to do is putting up the following lines.